-The Tony Vernaci Aerospace Futures Fund
+The Vernaci Founder Fund

 This endowed fund was established to honor Tony’s extraordinary vision and lifelong dedication to advancing Michigan’s aerospace industry and community.
 This permanent fund ensures that his legacy will continue to inspire, strengthen, and grow opportunities for generations to come.